Skip to Content

 Venture machines are designed to work with the Deep Point Blade, Scoring Stylus, and Foil Transfer Kit.
 While it is possible to fit Fine Point and Bonded Fabric Blades onto the machine, it is not recommended as their blades have a short lifespan.

-If you’re in a pinch and for some other reason you couldn’t find the Performance Blade, maybe you can use it for small cuts, but I wouldn’t use it in a daily business operation setting.
+If you’re in a pinch and cannot find the Performance Blade for some reason, you can use it for small cuts, but I wouldn’t use it in a daily business operation setting.

 Performance Blade & Housing